Tribunal of first instance (Belgium): Geographical divisions

 As stated above, most tribunals of first instance have multiple geographical divisions.
 This is because there used to be 27 judicial arrondissements prior to 2014, with each of those having their own tribunal of first instance.
 In 2014, the judicial system of Belgium was reformed and the arrondissements in most of the ten Belgian provinces were merged.
 This meant the territorial boundaries of the arrondissements would from then on mostly coincide with those of the provinces, and most of the formerly 28 independent tribunals of first instance would become divisions of 13 enlarged tribunals.
 The exceptions were Brussels, Leuven and Eupen, where no mergers with other arrondissements or courts took place for linguistic reasons.
 (The reform was especially contentious for the Brussels-Halle-Vilvoorde area.)
 The intention of the reform was to increase the flexibility of the judiciary, by allowing judges and prosecutors to be deployed in all divisions of the enlarged tribunals, and to increase the autonomy of the courts regarding their budget and management.
 Another feature of the enlargement was the possibility for the Belgian federal government to assign certain types of cases exclusively to one of the divisions of the merged tribunals, in order to promote specialisation of the judges.
 The matters that can be exclusively assigned to one of the divisions are for example international private law matters, or criminal cases which involve cybercrime or terrorism.
 For other matters than these, the divisions of each tribunal kept the same jurisdictional territory as from before the reform, being the territory of their pre-2014 arrondissement.
-It is important to note that none of the divisions of the enlarged tribunals have been dissolved since the reform.
+None of the divisions of the enlarged tribunals have been dissolved since the reform.